Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `friendlyActors`

+*Read-only*.
 A collection of other tes3mobileActors that this actor considers friendly.

 **Returns**: